 I understand that when you’re at the lowest point of your life struggles, looking at that list of what you can’t do can paralyze or cripple you all over again.
-I myself can’t walk properly, can’t run, I have poor balance, my vision and my hearing is affected.
+I can’t walk properly, can’t run, I have poor balance, my vision and my hearing are affected.
 While we have to acknowledge this list, we shouldn’t focus on it.
 You got another day, and another day is a gift.
 Since you’ve got this gift, you might as well enjoy it as much as you can.
 You might as well address the terms and conditions of what gives you joy in life.

 Don’t underestimate what makes you happy; what interests you, what keeps you preoccupied.
 Focus on that.
 It’s important.
 Don’t deny yourself something like that.
 Joy is the closest emotion to love.
 Therefore, love is a fruit of life that is the sweetest to enjoy.
 So follow it.
 It’s your fruit.

 For those who have never had a suicidal thought, or have never been confronted in life where surviving a minute or an hour or a day was such a mission, for those who’ve never been there, I assure you: it’s very easy to get there.
 A lot easier than you think.
-None of us are superhuman.
+None of us is superhuman.
 When we’re tested with our mortality and look at it in the eye, it’s not a time to be a hero.
 We’re human.
 We’re made of flesh and bone.
 We’re emotional creatures.
-When that reality really confronts you, I assure you, there’s nothing bad or dishonorable about suicide.
-It’s literally a choice in life, a permanent decision and it’s a serious one.
+When that reality confronts you, I assure you, there’s nothing bad or dishonourable about suicide.
+It’s a choice in life, a permanent decision and it’s a serious one.
 That choice has to be acknowledged and respected.

 But my Dad had the euthanasia option up his sleeve because he had to take anti-rejection drugs to keep his donor kidney from his kidney transplant functioning.
 (Most people don’t have this option.)